 Yes, an interview is required.
-It will be arranged by IBEAR staff upon completion of the application file.
-Interviews will be conducted by staff or alumni either in person or through Skype.
-Though not mandatory, applicants are strongly encouraged to visit USC, see our beautiful campus, sit in classes, and meet current IBEAR participants.
+It will be arranged by IBEAR MBA Program staff upon completion of the application file.
+Interviews will be conducted by staff or alumni either in person or through Zoom.
+Though not mandatory, applicants are strongly encouraged to visit USC, see our beautiful campus, sit in classes, and meet current IBEAR MBA participants.

 Does my undergraduate degree or work experience need to be in business?

-No. IBEAR admits individuals from a broad spectrum of academic and work experience backgrounds.
+No. The IBEAR MBA Program admits individuals from a broad spectrum of academic and work experience backgrounds.

 What is the typical IBEAR class profile?

 Tuition & Fees for the current 2022-2023 (IBEAR MBA-44) is $132,351.